camunda-community-hub/zeebe-simple-monitor/README.md

 Please be aware that when connecting to a Redis cluster you must activate the `useClusterClient` option.

+## Metrics
+The monitor exports a couple of metrics via the usual `/actuator/prometheus` endpoint.

+In addition to the default metrics that are available via Spring Boot, there are some metrics exported specific
+- for the import process (e.g. number of imported process instances)
+- Hazelcast's ringbuffer.

+All metrics are prefixed with `zeebemonitor_importer`.

 ## Code of Conduct

 This project adheres to the Contributor Covenant [Code of